-IV.
+VII.
 CONCLUSION

-In these reply comments, the City has reiterated that a national broadband plan must reflect not merely physical access to broadband infrastructure but the availability of services in a practical sense, including affordability.
-It has also described how local right-of-way authority has served to support, not deter, national broadband goals and how such authority can continue to play an important supportive role going forward.
+In these comments, the City has described its use of broadband and how local right-of-way authority has served to support, not deter, national broadband goals and how such authority can continue to play an important supportive role going forward.
 The City looks forward to continuing to work with the Commission, the Congress, relevant industries and other jurisdictions in the on-going development of a national broadband plan.